python/cpython/Doc/reference/expressions.rst

 nesting from left to right, and evaluating the expression to produce an element each time the innermost block is reached.

-However, aside from the leftmost :keyword:`for` clause, the comprehension is executed in a separate implicitly nested scope.
+However, aside from the iterable expression in the leftmost :keyword:`for` clause, the comprehension is executed in a separate implicitly nested scope.
 This ensures that names assigned to in the target list don't "leak" into the enclosing scope.

-The leftmost :keyword:`for` clause is evaluated directly in the enclosing scope and then passed as an argument to the implictly nested scope.
-Subsequent :keyword:`for` clauses cannot be evaluated in the enclosing scope since they may depend on the previous :keyword:`for` loop.
+The iterable expression in the leftmost :keyword:`for` clause is evaluated directly in the enclosing scope and then passed as an argument to the implictly nested scope.
+Subsequent :keyword:`for` clauses and any filter condition in the leftmost :keyword:`for` clause cannot be evaluated in the enclosing scope as they may depend on the values obtained from the leftmost iterable.
 For example:
 ``[x*y for x in range(10) for y in range(x, x+10)]``.

 To ensure the comprehension always results in a container of the appropriate